JoshuaRHolden/BugTracker/README.md

 iiiii: Multi tenancy support.

-iiiiii: Email support to email updates to bugs to the entity email who raised the bug.
+Iiiiii: Email support to email updates to bugs to the entity email who raised the bug.

-iiiiiii: Enable CORS and content-security-policy... etc best security practice headers.

-iiiiiiii: virtualisation and pagination (forever load) on the bug cards and the ability to switch between card and grid view.